-What is Mobile Data Collection: Big Paper to Big Data
+Mobile Data Collection: How Big Data Is Collected

 The 20th Century: Big Paper, Souped-Up Statistics

 In the early 20th century people like Jerzy Neyman helped to develop the statistics, and selection and sampling methods that formed part of the much-improved survey methods of the 20th century – and this brought about a “big paper” revolution in the amount and quality of data collected on paper and available to both governments and also businesses for planning and action.

 The US Census Bureau, bound by the Constitution to collect data from every household in the US for the decennial census, was still able to utilize sampling for the first time in 1937 for a survey of unemployment during the Great Depression.

 Later researchers developed new rapid survey techniques like the 30×7 cluster approach used by the Expanded Program on Immunizations, designed – like earlier sampling innovations – to enable more data to be collected more quickly and at lower cost.

 Up until the 1990s, however, all these approaches were based on the use of paper forms, and so while a clipboard and pencil are technically “mobile”, nowadays when we speak of MDC we’re really talking about mobile electronic data collection using mobile phones, SMS, and other technologies that were only invented, or made widely available, in the last two decades or so.
 In the next section, we’ll talk about those.

 The Twenty-First Century: Meet Mobile Electronic Data Collection